swiftlang/swift-evolution/proposals/0107-unsaferawpointer.md

 `UnsafeMutableRawPointer` allows initialized memory to hold either `A` or `B`.
 The same `UnsafeMutableRawPointer` value can be reused across multiple initializations and deinitializations.
-Unlike the old API, this is safe because the memory initialization on a raw pointer is an untyped operation.
-This initialization separates access to the distinct types from the compiler's viewpoint.
+Unlike the old API, this is safe because the memory initialization on a raw pointer writes to untyped memory and binds the memory type.
+Binding memory to a type separates access to the distinct types from the compiler's viewpoint.

 ```swift
 // --- new version ---